Mother of 2 daughters and grandmother of 7, I strive daily to achieve an optimum level of health and happiness. Life is all about balance.

-Harvesting this Early Spring Vegetable is Quite Easy
+Harvesting This Early Spring Vegetable Is Quite Easy

 Your rhubarb really does not have to be left behind from the harvest.
 It is so very easy to harvest and to store.

-2. Remove the rhubarb leaves as these are toxic and should never be eaten.
+- Remove the rhubarb leaves as these are toxic and should never be eaten.

-3. Wash the rhubarb stems thoroughly.
+- Wash the rhubarb stems thoroughly.

-4. Remove any woody or damaged stems.
+- Remove any woody or damaged stems.

 - It can be put in airtight plastic bags or within plastic storage containers for freezing.

-It can be chopped and frozen in it's natural state, frozen with added sugar, or frozen within a syrup mixture.
+- It can be chopped and frozen in its natural state, frozen with added sugar, or frozen within a syrup mixture.

-I do however place my rhubarb into a variety of different sized containers so I have an ample variety of sizes to select from.
-This insures that no matter how large a batch it is that I am choosing to cook that day I'll be sure to have the correct package in the freezer for my needs.
+I generally freeze my rhubarb plain as this is the easiest and quickest method to freeze this vegetable.
+I simply chop my rhubarb, pop it into the bags, and then into the freezer.
+I do, however, place my rhubarb into a variety of different-sized containers so I have an ample variety of sizes to select from.
+This ensures that no matter how large a batch it is, that I am choosing to cook that day I'll be sure to have the correct package in the freezer for my needs.

 Adding Sugar to Your Packages